What is a Gastroscopy?

 What Preparation is Needed for a Gastroscopy?

-As the procedure is under sedation/anaesthesia, you will require a responsible adult to drive you home, and you must refrain from driving for the remainder of the day.
+As the procedure is under sedation/anaesthesia, you will require a responsible adult to drive you home, and you should not stay alone that night.

 To download this page as a pdf- click here